 The Critical Care Service Includes:

-Intensive Care Units: Patients in intensive care are often very sick and require very close monitoring, with 1:1 nursing.
+Intensive Care Units: patients in intensive care are often very sick and require very close monitoring, with 1:1 nursing.
 The intensive care service also includes Extra Corporeal Membrane Oxygenation (ECMO) therapy for the most unwell patients.
-The hospital to home provides an ECMO service to our patients.

 Our patients are admitted to ICU/HDU from the emergency department, theatres, wards or other departments in the hospital and sometimes from other hospitals.